 In particular, if you live in the USA and are an actual or prospective donor we may transfer your information to the American Associates of the National Theatre (AANT), a New York-based organisation which raises money to support the work of the National Theatre.
 We may also transfer your data if you are attending an event organised by AANT.

 The retention period will vary according to the purpose, for example if purchasing a ticket only, we will typically keep your data for up to eight years from the date of your last transaction whereas, if you have pledged a legacy to the National Theatre, we will hold your details until notified by your executors.
-For further information about how long we will keep your information, please contact the Data Protection Manager using the contact details outlined in this policy.
+For further information about how long we will keep your information, please contact our Privacy Team using the contact details set out in the ‘About us’ section above.

-Is personal information shared with any third parties?
+Is your information shared with any third parties?

 Some of our service providers may have access to your data in order to perform services on our behalf (payment processing is a good example of this) or to advise us (such as legal advisors).
 We make sure anyone who provides a service for the National Theatre enters into an agreement with us and meets our standards for data security.
 They will not use your data for anything other than the clearly defined purpose relating to the service or advice that they are providing.